otakup0pe/avakas/README.md

 # Author

-The avakas tool was created by Jonathan Freedman.
+The avakas tool was created by [Jonathan Freedman](http://jonathanfreedman.bio/).

-# Disclaimer

-Consider this software as alpha.
-It's worth mentioning that I've broken git repositories a few times with pygit.
-I'll remove this disclaimer once I'm a little more comfortable with those interactions.